Become a preservation partner with a tax-deductible gift today!

 Family members of selection advisory committees are ineligible, including spouses, lineal descendants and their spouses, and brothers and sisters and their spouses.

-Claire Slygh is the 2024 John & Maureen Galvin/Historic Madison, Inc. Scholarship recipient!
+Avery Clayton is the 2025 John & Maureen Galvin/Historic Madison, Inc. Scholarship recipient!
 Congratulations!
-We wish you the best of luck as you continue your studies in forensic anthropology at Western Carolina University!
+We wish you the best of luck as you continue your studies in Political Science at the Sciences Po and Columbia University!

 Dorothy "Dotti" Reindollar, a former Madison businesswoman and City Council member, was involved in tourism and downtown development.
 Her love of this community was evident in the amount of time she readily gave to volunteer efforts.
 Perhaps, most of all, she was a preservationist.
 Mrs. Reindollar served on the Board of Directors for Historic Madison, Inc. from 1981 until 1994 and was inducted into the Historic Madison, Inc. Council.
 She was a founding member of Historic Eleutherian College, Inc. in Lancaster and was active in the preservation of the historic college building.